xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 everyday job.

-- Communicating through the code is hard and sometimes a meaningful name for me might have no sense to someone else.
+- Communicating through the code is hard and sometimes a meaningful name for me might not make sense to someone else.
 Next time I do a code review I will challenge even more the name of the methods/variables.
 - I will try to write more functional code: it’s harder to write when you’re not used to but it’s really simple to test.